Brewing Stories is a project set up and run by educational charity digital:works.

 All three have long histories and are among the 190 breweries that were located in London by the 19th century.
 Sixty years ago Watney's Stag Brewery was the largest employer in Mortlake.
 It is thought to have begun brewing beer as a monastery in 1487 and brewed beer for soldiers in the Crimean War.
 It was sold to a property investment company in 2016.
 Similarly, the Ram brewery was a major employer with a history going back to 1533.
 This closed in 2007.
 The Griffin Brewery remains and is now the oldest brewery in London and currently employs 350 people.

-The project will be an oral history of the living memory of workers going back to the 1930s and up to the present.
+The project is an oral history of the living memory of workers going back to the 1940s and up to the present.

-So this project will focus on the memories of these older workers and their experiences working in the breweries.
+So this project focuses on the memories of these older workers and their experiences working in the breweries.

-Working with historians, three local archives and digital-works staff, this project will train 16 volunteers in research skills, oral history interviewing and recording skills.
+Working with historians, three local archives and digital-works staff, this project trained volunteers in research skills, oral history interviewing and recording skills.

-The project will record 24 in-depth oral history interviews with older workers who worked at the breweries.
+The project recorded 33 in-depth oral history interviews with older workers who worked at the breweries.

-These full interviews will be given to the three local archives we are working with at Wandsworth, Chiswick and Richmond as well as Bishopsgate Institute and the TUC archive.
+These full interviews are being given to the three local archives we are working with at Wandsworth, Chiswick and Richmond as well as Bishopsgate Institute and the TUC archive.

 digital:works has been running oral history projects across London working with communities to explore the history of work and workers in the capital.
 Projects so far include printers on Fleet Street, bus workers, underground workers, black cab drivers, jewellers in Hatton Garden, tailors in Saville Row, the Thames Lightermen, Thames boatyards and more.
 Other projects explore the history of Battersea, North Kensington, Southall, Eel Pie Island, as well as some of London’s indoor and street markets.
 If you would like to see any of these wonderful films and find out more about digital:works please visit: